CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

-The cumulative hazard has less immediate understanding than the survival curve, but the hazard curve is the basis of more advanced techniques in survival anaylsis.
+The cumulative hazard has less immediate understanding than the survival curve, but the hazard curve is the basis of more advanced techniques in survival analysis.
 Recall that we are estimating *cumulative hazard curve*, :math:`\Lambda(t)`.
 (Why?
 The sum of estimates is much more stable than the point-wise estimates.)
 Thus we know the *rate of change* of this curve is an estimate of the hazard function.